The First Rule: Top or Bottom, YOU are responsible for your own safety.

 - Physical injuries and previous surgeries that may impact a person’s capabilities.

-- Bone issues, diabetes, asthma, breathing/cardiac issues, etc. – Anything that can impact a person’s ability to breath or that can mess with their blood pressure when under stress.
+- Bone issues, diabetes, asthma, breathing/cardiac issues, fibromyalgia, etc. – Anything that can impact a person’s ability to breath or that can mess with their blood pressure when under stress or that changes what you might expect about a person’s reactions.

 - Flexibility – Very few people can actually touch their elbows behind their back.
 Be realistic about your partner’s capabilities.